Justin-Tadlock/catalog-project/README.md

 To run the VM, you must have the following:
 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 * [Vagrant](https://www.vagrantup.com/)
+* Python3 is installed on the Vagrant VM

 For more information on the base setup, visit the [Udacity VM Setup](https://github.com/udacity/fullstack-nanodegree-vm)

+##### A project created in your Google Dev console.
+0. The Dev Console can be found [here](https://console.developers.google.com)
+1. Create a project
+2. Go to your credentials.
+The root link is [here](https://console.developers.google.com/apis/credentials)
+3. Click "Create credentials", then "OAuth client ID"
+4. Select "Web Application"
+5. Give the credentials a name (such as "catalog-project-creds")
+6. Under "Authorized JavaScript origins", add "https://localhost:5000" and hit Enter
+7. Under "Authorized redirect URIs", add "https://localhost:5000/oauthcallback" and hit Enter
+8. Click the "**Create**" button
+9. You are done with this step, move on to "Running the VM" section.

+##### You will need to download the credentials json file from your Google Dev Console
+1. Go to your Google Dev Console Credentials section [here](https://console.developers.google.com/apis/credentials)
+2. Go to the credentials you created in the Pre-Req section, on the far right click the **DOWN** arrow to download the credentials in json format
+3. Go to the location the file was downloaded, rename the file "client_secrets.json"
+4. Copy-paste the "client_secrets.json" file into your **catalog-project** app directory.
+5. You are done with this step

+##### You will also require a "secret_key.txt" file to be made and have some text inside it.
+1. In your google-auth-playground app directory create a "secret_key.txt" file.
+2. Open the file and type some text
+3. Save the file and close the file.
+4. You are done with this step

 ### Running the VM